acgerstein/diskImageR/vignettes/Quantitative Disk Assay.md

 This will save a .csv file into the *paramter_files* directory that contains parameter estimates for asym, od50, scal and sigma, as well as the log likelihood of the single and double logistic models.

 ## Save the results
-The last required step is to create and save a dataframe (both in the global environment and in the *parameter_files* directory) with the resistance parameter estimates.
+The last required step creates and save a dataframe with the resistance parameter estimates.
+A .csv file is written to the *parameter_files* directory which can be opened in excel or any program that opens text files.

 ```r